justrach/satya/README.md

 # SATYA - High Performance Data Validation for Python

 Satya (सत्य) is the Sanskrit word for **truth** and **reality**, embodying our commitment to data integrity and validation.
-Just as truth is fundamental and unwavering, Satya ensures your data validation is reliable, fast, and efficient. 🚀
+Just as truth is fundamental and unwavering, Satya ensures your data validation is reliable, fast, and efficient.

 Satya is a blazingly fast data validation library for Python, powered by Rust.
-Early benchmarks show it performing up to 134x faster than Pydantic for large-scale validation tasks.
+It provides comprehensive validation capabilities while maintaining exceptional performance through innovative batch processing techniques.

 ## Key Features:
-- **Lightning fast validation** (134x faster than Pydantic in initial benchmarks)
+- **High-performance validation** with Rust-powered core
+- **Batch processing** with configurable batch sizes for optimal throughput
 - **Stream processing support** for handling large datasets
-- **Rust-powered core** with a Pythonic API
-- **Support for nested models and complex types**
+- **Comprehensive validation** including email, URL, regex, numeric ranges, and more
+- **Type coercion** with intelligent type conversion
+- **Decimal support** for financial-grade precision
 - **Compatible with standard Python type hints**
 - **Minimal memory overhead**